Sociology and Criminology - BA (Hons)

 The Curzon Building

-This course is based at our City Centre Campus – and specifically The Curzon Building, alongside other social sciences, law, business and English students.
+This course is based at our City Centre Campus – and specifically The Curzon Building, alongside other social sciences, law and business students.

 The £63m building offers students a unique social learning space, including a dedicated student hub incorporating student support services, in the heart of Birmingham’s Eastside development.